 Conditions needed to successfully kill lice, slows and eggs

 The important thing to remember to get rid of lice: the duration of the treatment.
 You cannot do with just one application of the lotion, the shampoo or the anti-lice mask.

-You have to repeat several times over several days, even if it is unpleasant… And also, it will be necessary to treat at the same time, all things that are suspect in the home (beds, sofas, sheets, hats, caps, etc…).
+You have to repeat it several times over several days, even if it is unpleasant… And also, it will be necessary to treat at the same time, all things that are suspect in the home (beds, sofas, sheets, hats, caps, etc…).

 How should you choose the right essential oil against lice?

-Recipes of these essential oils against lice
+Recipes with essential oils against lice

 - Apply 2 drops of this mixture on the neck and behind the ears.